iknowhtml/tinderjs/README.md

-# tinderjs
+# tinderjs for li

-  Programmatic access to the Tinder API
+  Programmatic access to the Tinder API, modified for use with lit's api.

 #### Contribution ####